Industry Looks For Hurricane Lessons As Climate Changes

 "Where we've had the opportunity, we've been investing in improving resilience of our assets in light of more severe weather events that have been occurring," says Ron Gerrard, a senior vice president at the chemical company Huntsman, which shut down multiple facilities during Harvey.

 For example, says Gerrard, electrical substations at some facilities were built at ground level 40 or 50 years ago.
-"Today, when we modernize and rebuild those, they now stand some 10 to 12 feet above ground level on piers," he says, "in order to ensure that they're well above any flood levels, whether its 100 year or 500 year flood levels."
+"Today, when we modernize and rebuild those, they now stand some 10 to 12 feet above ground level on piers," he says, "in order to ensure that they're well above any flood levels, whether its 100-year- or 500-year-flood levels."

-Rod Herrick manages a plant owned by the chemical company Covestro in Baytown, east of Houston.
-He says he and his team at the plant reassess their hurricane plans after every storm.

-Herrick's site didn't report releasing any additional pollution as a result of Hurricane Harvey, a fact he attributes in part to lessons they learned from Hurricane Ike.
+Herrick's site didn't report releasing any additional pollution as a result of Harvey, a fact he attributes in part to lessons they learned from Ike.
 After that storm, Covestro moved critical computers and servers from a building next to the bayou to a building on higher ground.

 As a result, although their site flooded during Harvey and they had to shut down, they were still able to communicate and monitor what was going on — and to reopen the plant less than two weeks later.